Jimmy Quinlan

-Jimmy Quinlan (born December 2, 1981, in Edmonton, Alberta) is a retired lacrosse player and current head coach for the Saskatchewan Rush in the National Lacrosse League and 3-time NLL champion.
+Jimmy Quinlan (born December 2, 1981, in Edmonton, Alberta) is a Canadian former lacrosse player and current head coach for the Saskatchewan Rush in the National Lacrosse League and 3-time NLL champion.

 Professional career

 Quinlan was acquired by the Edmonton Rush after playing his rookie season with the 2005 Champion's Cup Toronto Rock.
 Quinlan was named Transition Player of the Week for his 5-point effort in week 6 of the 2008 NLL season.

 Quinlan played with the Coquitlam Adanacs from 2003 to 2006, prior to joining the Sherwood Park Outlaws of the Rocky Mountain Lacrosse League to capture the Presidents Cup in 2007.

 Quinlan retired as a player after the 2013 season as the last original player from season 1 of the Edmonton Rush and became the defensive coach for the Edmonton Rush.
 His career spanned 9 seasons (Toronto Rock and Edmonton Rush) over 108 games, only missing one game in that time.